-The numbers 1, 2, 3 and 4, as in HR-3UTG /BK-3MCCE /BK-4HCD are simply stating the size of batteries.
+The numbers 1, 2, 3 and 4, used in the product codes on all eneloops, as in HR-3UTG /BK-3MCCE /BK-4HCD are simply stating the size of the battery.
 These numbers are used on all batteries in Japan.

 - 1 stands for: D